Comfy-Org/desktop/README.md

 We use Todesktop to build and codesign our distributables.
 To make a new release:

+1. Create a PR that updates package.json to the next version.
 1. Create a Github Release with semantic version tag eg. "v1.0.0"
 1. Make sure it is a pre-release.
 1. Check the Github action "Publish All" runs.
 It should update the release body with Download links when it is finished.